 4. What programs or services should the city spend more on?

 Capital purchases are items you can touch.
-It is buildings, roads, sewer lines and equipment and other assets.
-I believe that the city needs to have a continued focus on our roads.
-We use them every day and relay on them to be accessible.
+It's buildings, roads, sewer lines, and equipment and other assets.
+I believe the city needs to have a continued focus on our roads.
+We use them every day and rely on them to be accessible.
 We need to ensure that roads that are presently gravel get paved and ensure repaving is looked at on some of our worst roads on an economic formula.